 Professor of European Comparative Law at University of Oxford

-Professor Simon Whittaker specializes in European comparative law and will discuss the interpretation of UK legislation replacing assimilated law.
+Professor Simon Whittaker specializes in the interpretation of UK legislation replacing assimilated law.

 Stefan Enchelmaier